TechnologyBrewery/habushu/README.md

 Optional set of wheel dependencies to retrieve from poetry cache.
 This allows previously cached external wheel dependencies to be copied into a given target directory if it exists in poetry cache.
-This logic depends on wheels to have first been cached by `cacheWheels` habushu-maven-plugin configuration.
+This logic depends on wheels to have first been cached by `cacheWheels` habushu-maven-plugin configuration and executes during the VALIDATE maven phase.
 Warnings will be logged if the specified wheel isn't found.
 ```xml
 <plugin>
 	<groupId>org.technologybrewery.habushu</groupId>